wttw/regexdns/README.md

 ## Usage

-Add the `pipe` backend to the `launch=` PowerDNS parameter, after the more normal backends.
+Add the `pipe` backend to the `launch=` PowerDNS parameter, after the more normal backends, e.g. `launch=bind,pipe`

 Set `zone-cache-refresh-interval=0` - the pipe backend doesn't support listing all supported zones.
+Older versions of PowerDNS may not support this setting.

-Set `pipe-command="/path/to/regexdns --config /path/to/regexdns/zone/file""`
+Set `pipe-command=/path/to/regexdns --config /path/to/regexdns/zone/file`

 ## Configuration